Chronic obstructive pulmonary disease (COPD)

 For more information on COPD visit British Lung Foundation - What is COPD?

 The chances of developing COPD increases if you

 - exposed to fumes and dust at work

 - have a genetic predisposition

 If you have a diagnosis of COPD, taking small steps can reduce the impact it has on your life.
-For more information visit NHS Choices - Chronic obstructive pulmonary disease - Living with (opens in a new window).
+For more information visit NHS Choices - Living with chronic obstructive pulmonary disease.

 Find support in your area